Not on display

-With the sketchbook turned horizontally, Turner worked a study of the chateau at Blois towards the right-hand edge of this page.
-This view from a low vantage takes in Gaston d’Orléans wing of the edifice.
+With the sketchbook turned horizontally, Turner worked a study of the chateau at Blois into the left-hand side of this page.
+This westerly view takes in the highly ornamented Façade des Loges.
 This is one of a substantial number of pages featuring sketches of Blois and its environs, a list of which is provided in the sketchbook introduction.
 Turner subsequently returned to these drawings as part of a search for subjects for engraved reproduction.
 This culminated in two printed illustrations for Turner’s Annual Tour: Wanderings by the Loire and Seine (1833–5; later reissued as Rivers of France);1 see Tate impressions T04681, T04682.

 Luke Herrmann, Turner Prints: The Engraved Work of J.M.W.
 Turner, Oxford 1990, pp.171–83.